Reviews You Can Rely On

 The ear tip seal on the Vibe Beam is good, allowing a more immersive listening experience, but the immersion is a subpar soundscape.
 Credit: Abriah Wofford

 The lowest performers in our sound quality tests are the JBL Vibe Beam.
-These budget buds fall short in every measure with a very thin, hollow, and tinny sound.
+These budget buds fall short across the board, with a very thin, hollow, and tinny sound.
 They were so unimpressive that some testers were surprised JBL would claim them.
-Other disappointing contenders for worst sound quality include the ultra-cheap Soundcore P20i, Amazon Echo Buds 2023, and the Beats Studio Buds +.
+Other disappointing contenders for worst sound quality include the ultra-cheap Soundcore P20i and the Beats Studio Buds +.
 All of these options scored far below the average, and while they might be suitable for podcasts or audiobooks, they remain lackluster and dull when it comes to musical stylings.

 We use our head simulator and SoundCheck software to augment our expert ear listening feedback with the Nothing Ear Wireless.
 Credit: Natalie Kafader

 A handful of reasonably priced options performed well in our sound quality tests, even if they couldn't match the stellar performance of higher-priced products.
-The Nothing Ear Wireless, CMF Buds 2 Plus, and the EarFun Air Pro 4 were not the best in the group, but for the price, we think they punch above their weight with a respectable range and a pleasing overall mix.
-The JLab Go Pop+ comes in slightly below the average, but we suspect the average listener who enjoys podcasts and music will be pleased and enjoy the savings.
+The Nothing Ear Wireless, CMF Buds 2 Plus, and the EarFun Air Pro 4 don't have the best sound, but for the price, they offer a surprisingly respectable range and a pleasing overall mix.
+The JLab Go Pop+ comes in slightly below average, but we suspect the average listener who enjoys podcasts and music will be pleased and take advantage of the savings.
 We think they offer a warm, rich midrange with powerful enough bass, even if the instruments get slightly crowded at higher volumes.

 wireless earbuds - we analyze each pair of wireless earbuds for sound quality...